AlyceBrady/ramp/installation/INSTALL_DB.md

 inherits privileges from two or more existing roles.
 There is one
-role, 'guest', built into Ramp; other, more meaningful roles must be defined in Ramp's application/configs/application.ini file.
+role, 'guest', built into Ramp; other, more meaningful roles must be defined in Ramp's `application/configs/application.ini` file.
 (Examples are provided in rampApplicationTemplate.ini and smartApplicationTemplate.ini.)
 A special table within a Ramp/Smart database, ramp_auth_users, associates users with their roles.
 A second table, ramp_auth_auths, defines role-based access control rules to the activities and tables the comprise the Ramp application.

+[install]: /document/index/document/..%252F..%252Finstallation%252FINSTALL.md
+[custom]:  /document/index/document/..%252F..%252Finstallation%252FApplication_Ini.md
+[custom_build]: /document/index/document/..%252F..%252Finstallation%252FApplication_Ini.md#build